craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

     ``[options]`` is optional

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Steps for upgrading using the upgrade script from a new bundle
+Steps for upgrading using the upgrade script from a new binary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here are the steps for upgrading your Crafter CMS install version from a new bundle:
+Here are the steps for upgrading your Crafter CMS install version from a new biiniary:

 #.
-Download the Crafter CMS bundle version you'd like to upgrade to
+Download the Crafter CMS binary version you'd like to upgrade to
 #.
-Extract the bundle from the previous step and go into the ``bin/upgrade`` folder
+Extract the binary from the previous step and go into the ``bin/upgrade`` folder
 #.
 Run the ``upgrade-target`` script
 #.
 Change to the target folder and run the ``post-upgrade.sh`` script

-Here's an example of running the upgrade script ``upgrade-target`` from  a new bundle:
+Here's an example of running the upgrade script ``upgrade-target`` from  a new binary:

     .. code-block:: bash